gyselroth/tubee/docs/operations/get.md

 ```

 ## Limit resources in lists
-By default you get the newest 100 resources.
-You may lower this limit by using `-L` or `--limit` accordingly.
+By default you get the newest 20 resources.
+You may lower this limit by using `-L` or `--limit` accordingly or increase to a maximum of 100 resources.
 ```
 tubectl get ns --limit 2
 ```